lbc9168/MississippiNitrogenConcentration/README.md

 # MississippiNitrogenConcentration
 # Topic: Nitrogen Price and Concentration in Mississippi River
-# College of Food, Agricultural and Environmental Science
+College of Food, Agricultural and Environmental Science

+Created by Bingcai Liu